supertommy/craft/README.md

 ### Chaining

 Chaining is one of the defining features of the Promises/A+ standard.
 The resolve or reject handlers passed into `then` can return nil or a value.
-The return type of those closures is `AnyObject?`.
+The return type of those closures is `Value` which is a `typealias` for `Any?`.
 These closures have a return type because their returned values are then passed into the next resolve or reject handler.

 ```
 promise.then({
-    (value: AnyObject?) -> AnyObject? in
+    (value: Value) -> Value in

     return "hello"
 })
 .then({
-    (value: AnyObject?) -> AnyObject? in
+    (value: Value) -> Value in

     println(value + " world")
     //hello world